You might expect this article covers questions like “What is the meaning of life?” or “What is my purpose?” It doesn’t.

 If you feel a little defensive, that’s okay.
 Give these questions a try anyway.
 It’s often difficult to take ownership over our lives, to take 100% responsibility.
 But that’s also the only way to avoid playing the victim.

-Walk through the questions in your workbook each day for a month, and see how much your thinking changes.
+Walk through the questions each day for a month, and see how much your thinking changes.
 Eventually, you’ll roll through these questions in seconds, which will help you make better decisions each day.
 That’s when the magic really starts to happen.